Larder Love

 • PRIVACY

-Home » ALL RECIPES » Rhubarb and Ginger Gin Jam
+Home » Homemade Jam » Rhubarb and Ginger Gin Jam (zero waste)

 Here we are with another rhubarb recipe.
-But this is a recipe to use up the left over rhubarb from out rhubarb and ginger gin.
-And make rhubarb and ginger gin jam.
-Now who wouldn’t embrace a recipe that contains gin, even if it does mean you have been living la vida rhubarb for what seems like weeks now…
+But this is a recipe to use up the leftover rhubarb from my rhubarb and ginger gin and make rhubarb and ginger gin jam.
+This is a delightfully tangy jam with that kick of gin.
+Now, if you haven’t made my rhubarb gin you can just add gin to this recipe instead and more rhubarb.

 • 500g gin soaked rhubarb